Biker named Quick nearly killed himself in high-speed chase through Warsop

 Nottingham Crown Court heard Quick was riding a red Honda when officers spotted him at a roundabout and activated their blue lights and siren, on September 10, 2020

-Sarah Phelan, prosecuting, said Quick, now aged 26, drove off at speed, crossing into the path of an oncoming vehicle and taking corners without precautions, before nearly colliding with a van at the junction of Sandy Lane and Birkland Avenue.
+Sarah Phelan, prosecuting, said Quick, now aged 26, drove off at speed.

-He came off the bike and ran down an alleyway, but was caught ‘in a matter of minutes’.
+At one stage, the 26-year-old swerved to avoid an oncoming car and mounted the pavement on a blind corner while still travelling at speed.

 Most Popular